Green Your Life

-The Energy Efficiency Pyramid serves as a general reference for you to explore which upgrades might be most cost effective to save energy in your building.
+The Energy Efficiency Pyramid serves as a general reference for you to explore which upgrades might be most cost-effective to save energy in your building.
 The higher you go on the pyramid, the more expensive and complex the improvement.
 In other words, start at the bottom and work your way up.
-See the full article on the pyramid at Green Building Advisor.
+View the full article on the pyramid at Green Building Advisor.

-For an on-line energy efficiency home assessment, visit https://clarkgreenneighbors.org/green-living.
+For an online energy efficiency home assessment, visit Clark Green Neighbors.

-Cars release approximately 333 million tons of carbon dioxide into the atmosphere annually, which is 20 percent of the world’s total, according to the Environmental Defense Fund.
-Motor vehicles also contribute 72 percent of the nitrogen oxides and 52 percent of reactive hydrocarbons.
+Cars release approximately 333 million tons of carbon dioxide into the atmosphere annually, which is 20% of the world's total, according to the Environmental Defense Fund.
+Motor vehicles also contribute 72% of the nitrogen oxides and 52% of reactive hydrocarbons.
 To protect people's health, Washington set emission standards for cars and trucks registered in the state.

 The 2005 Washington State Legislature passed the Clean Car Law.
-It states that, starting with 2009 models, new vehicles must meet strict clean air standards to be registered, leased, rented, licensed or sold for use in Washington.
+It states that starting with 2009 models, new vehicles must meet strict clean air standards to be registered, leased, rented, licensed, or sold for use in Washington.
 This includes cars, light-duty trucks, and passenger vehicles.
-See https://ecology.wa.gov/Air-Climate/Air-quality/Vehicle-emissions/Clean-cars.
+Car pollution causes health problems, such as cancer and asthma, and contributes to climate change.

 - Don't idle your vehicle.
 If you stop for more than 30 seconds, except in traffic, turn off your engine.
 Idling for a total of 10 minutes a day uses an average of about 22 gallons of gas per year, as well as pollutes the air.